julian-lundquist/react_character_rolodex/README.md

-# Getting Started with Create React App
+# Getting Started with React App

 This is a [React App](https://github.com/facebook/create-react-app) which displays a rolodex of characters w/ search functionality.